-Zeb Nickel Project
+Zeb Nickel Project Summary

 The Zeb Nickel Project is a developing Class 1 nickel sulfide project strategically located in the Bushveld Complex in South Africa.
-The Zeb Project Contains a NI43-101 compliant resource over 3.9 million tons of contained sulfide nickel, ranking it number 8 in the global top ten nickel sulfide resources (Mudd, G. M., & Jowitt, S. M. (2014).
+The Zeb Project Contains a historical NI43-101 resource of over 3.9 million tons of contained sulfide nickel, ranking it number 8 in the global top ten nickel sulfide resources (Mudd, G. M., & Jowitt, S. M. (2014).
 A detailed assessment of global nickel resource and trends and endowments.
 Economic Geology, 109(7), 1813-1841.).

 - Class 1 nickel sulfide project.